aaronrancsik/prismedia/README.md

   --publishAt=DATE  Publish the video at the given DATE using local server timezone.
-                    DATE should be on the form YYYY-MM-DDThh:mm:ss eg: 2018-03-12T19:00:00 DATE should be in the future
-                    For Peertube, requires the "atd" and "curl utilities installed on the system --thumbnail=STRING    Path to a file to use as a thumbnail for the video.
+                    DATE should be on the form YYYY-MM-DDThh:mm:ss eg: 2018-03-12T19:00:00 DATE should be in the future --thumbnail=STRING    Path to a file to use as a thumbnail for the video.
                         Supported types are jpg and jpeg.
                         By default, prismedia search for an image based on video name followed by .jpg or .jpeg